C.L.E.A.N.

-C.L.E.A.N. is a 2020 Croatian horror-thriller from Vjekoslav Katusin.
-Costas Mandylor and Tom Sizemore take part in supporting roles.
+C.L.E.A.N. is a 2020 Croatian horror-thriller from Vjekoslav Katusin featuring Costas Mandylor and Tom Sizemore.
 The film was published by Dream Team Pictures under the name Čistilište, together with the Austrian cinema chain Cineplexx.
 It was released in Serbia, Montenegro, and Bosnia for several weeks starting in October 2020.

 Plot

 C.L.E.A.N. is about four patients who all suffer from various addictions, such as addiction to alcohol, drugs, and sex.
 In his sanatorium, Dr. Sutter offers a cure in which he uses the C.L.E.A.N.
 (Cerebral Lateralization Enforcement and Neuroactivation) program that he practices modifying the behavioral patterns of the brain in order to heal his patients.
 What looks like hope at first glance turns into chaos, which is ultimately about pure survival.
 Only the patient Alice, who has been plagued by fear and visions from a very young age, especially because she has witnessed the gruesome murder of her own mother, realizes that something is wrong and is ultimately in the clutches of a perfidious pact.